Entanglement and the density matrix renormalisation group in the generalised Landau paradigm

 The concept of symmetry breaking forms one of the cornerstones of many-body physics.
-This was already recognized by Pierre Curie in 1894 \cite{curie1894symetrie,castellani2016curie}: \emph{``Phenomenon may exist in a medium having the same characteristic symmetry or the symmetry of a subgroup of its characteristic symmetry.
-What is necessary, is that certain elements of symmetry do not exist.
-Dissymmetry is what creates the phenomenon.''} Landau \cite{landau1936theory,landau1936theory} formalised this idea, and demonstrated that different gapped phases are characterised by local order parameters which transform non-trivially under the global symmetry.
-In 1971, Kadanoff and Ceva \cite{kadanoff1971determination} turned the tables around and realised that non-local disorder parameters can be used to characterise symmetric phases.
-Their non-local order parameter was obtained by a Kramers-Wannier duality transformation of the local order parameter in the Ising model \cite{kramers1941statistics}.
-Non-local order parameters became much more prominent after the discovery of phases of matter that could only be characterized through such non-local order parameters \cite{Wegner:1971app,denNijs:1989ntw}.
-These \emph{topological phases} can be constructed through dualities relating theories with global symmetries to dual (gauge) theories \cite{Wen:1989iv,Lopez,PhysRevB.45.304,Halperin}, and their discovery challenged the standard Landau paradigm of symmetry breaking \cite{wen2004quantum}.
+This was already recognised by Pierre Curie in 1894 who wrote that it is \emph{dissymmetry} that creates all interesting phenomena \cite{curie1894symetrie,castellani2016curie}.
+Landau formalised this idea, and suggested that different gapped symmetry breaking phases may be characterised by local order parameters that transform non-trivially under the symmetry \cite{landau1936theory,landau1936theory}.
+In 1971, Kadanoff and Ceva turned the tables and demonstrated that non-local order parameters can be used to characterise gapped symmetric phases \cite{kadanoff1971determination}.
+In the case of the Ising model, their non-local order parameter is obtained by applying the celebrated Kramers--Wannier duality transformation to the local one \cite{kramers1941statistics}.
+Such non-local order parameters play a prominent role in the characterization of topological phases of matter \cite{denNijs:1989ntw,PhysRevB.45.304,PhysRevB.85.075125,chen2011classification}: these phases cannot be distinguished from trivial phases by local order parameters, and therefore challenge the standard Landau paradigm.